 Again, each expression is non-negative by SSA. \end{eg}

-Based on these two examples, the reader may be tempted to guess that null reductions of a sHIQ is always a positive sum of CMIs.
+Based on these two examples, the reader may be tempted to guess that null reduction of an sHIQ always yields a positive sum of CMIs.
 This is not true, as it can be seen in the following example: \begin{eg} Here is another 5-party primitive sHIQ: